edopelawi/CascadingTableDelegate/README.md

 ## Why is this library made?

-In common iOS development, `UITableView` has became the bread and butter for building a rich, large pages.
+In common iOS development, `UITableView` has became the bread and butter for building a rich pages with repetitive elements.
 This page, for example:

 ![Sample Page](ReadmeImages/sample-page-screenshot.jpg)